 What can you do to make them act?

-- Don’t worry about what others expect of you.
+Don’t worry about what others expect of you or what they think is the right job.
 The impact of the decision you make will be far greater on you than them.

 Glide Outplacement has put together a job evaluation checklist to help with assessing a job offer.
 If you would like to receive a free copy please email email@example.com